Jacky Lafon: Early life and career

 Lafon was born on 21 November 1946 in Dendermonde, East Flanders, Belgium.
 At age eight, she began her acting career with her first appearance in her school's play of Sleeping Beauty.
 At age nineteen, she went on tour abroad with the Analog Roland Orchestra from Bruges.
 Yvonne Verbeeck and Gaston Berghmans offered her a platform in the variety theatre Ancienne Belgique in Antwerp, after which she was offered a contract by who was then the artistic director.

 In 1991, Lafon was cast to play the character Rita Van den Bossche on what would become Belgium's longest-running television soap opera, Familie.

 During a 2006 taping of this soap, Lafon was seriously injured while taping a scene in which her character Rita relapsed into alcoholism and had to be resuscitated.
 The defibrillator used in the scene was mistakenly turned on, giving Lafon a real electric shock which caused burns to her chest and bruising on her ribs.

 In April 2014, Lafon reported that she was suffering from panic attacks and shortness of breath and that her hair was falling out.
 On 24 June, she announced that, after 23 years, she was leaving Familie, stating "I cannot take it anymore".
-The announcement of Lafon's departure from Familie caused shock, with the soap's head writer Hugo Van Laere stating that "Rita does not die and will not be replaced.
-There is only one which Rita can play, and that is Jacky."
+The announcement of Lafon's departure from Familie caused shock, with the soap's head writer Hugo Van Laere stating that "Rita will not be killed off or played by another actress.
+There is only one person who can play Rita, and that is Jacky."

 In late 2015, Lafon made her first appearance on television since leaving Familie the prior year, in the popular tongue-in-cheek quiz show De Slimste Mens ter Wereld (The Smartest Person in the World).
 After this appearance, she denounced the salary she received on Familie, which she said was less than that of her daughter Nathalie, who worked as an entertainer at the Bobbejaanland theme park.
 By December of that year, Lafon said that she wished to return to the soap, stating "I miss it every day".
 The producers of Familie replied that she would not return in 2015 but could possibly be a guest during the 2016 season.